- Customize Your Services

 At the bottom of each post and page you can include sharing buttons for your readers to share your content across a range of social networks/services.

 To customize your blog’s sharing options go to the Settings → Sharing page in your dashboard.

 The following services are available to be used:

 There are a range of standard sharing services available.
 By default these are simply links to the sharing service.

-However the buttons for Twitter, Facebook, LinkedIn, StumbleUpon, Reddit, Pocket, and Digg may also be displayed in “Official” mode.
+However the buttons for Twitter, Facebook, Google+, LinkedIn, StumbleUpon, Reddit, Pocket, and Digg may also be displayed in “Official” mode.
 Official buttons will display the number of shares in real-time on your blog, as reported by the specific service.

 To enable the official buttons, go down to the Button style menu and select Official buttons.

 To configure which services you are using, simply drag and drop them from the Available Services to the Enabled Services section.

 You also have the option of dragging any of the services into the Hidden Services section.